AllyT-MS/south-coast-summit-sci/README.md

-## Challenge 4 - Microsoft 365 Defender
+## Challenge 5 - Microsoft 365 Defender

+### Part 1 - Defender for Endpoint

 **Scenario goal:**
-Earlier, the CIO notified the CISO and team that they are currently working with vendors who will be helping evaluate the security team’s readiness to protect the company’s assets.
-Your team needs to deploy a lab in Microsoft Defender for Endpoint to evaluate the product.
-The team now needs to become familiar with its capabilities and run simulations to see Microsoft Defender for Endpoint’s prevention, detection, and remediation features in action.

-The team must run an attack delivered by SafeBreach that simulates techniques such as malware infection, data collection and modification of registry keys.
-This simulated attack should be run against one of the deployed evaluation lab virtual machines.

-The team must run a simulated attack against a test device in the Microsoft Defender Security Center.
-Once complete, the team should be able to identify different elements of the attack.
-Additionally, the team must create one advanced hunting rule that identifies antivirus reports from a specific target device.

-### Part 1 - Defender for Endpoint

-After the simulation is complete, the team must identify any high severity incidents.
-The team must be able to answer the following questions:
-1. What categories does the incident fall under?
-2. Was there a payload or multiple payloads and what were they?
-3. If there was malware, what malware was identified?
-4. Can a hacker or bad actor group be identified?
-If so, who?
+Your team needs to deploy Microsoft Defender for Endpoint (MDE) using Microsoft Intune.
+You have identified two types of devices: high-risk and low-risk.
+High-risk devices should be configured with the most protection possible, but low-risk devices can have a lower acceptable security stance to ensure productivity.
+The organisation's devices are only Windows.
+Some iOS BYOD devices are used.

+You must:
+- Enable MDE integration with Intune.
+- Enable device onboarding with Intune for Windows.
+- Configure Endpoint Security Antivirus and Attack Surface Reduction policies that cater to high and low risk scenarios.
+- Configure app protection policies to confirm device health using MDE for iOS.
+- Configure compliance policies that check device health using MDE for Windows.

 ### Part 2 - Defender for Office 365
-Contoso Mortgage has had regular annual cyber security training for its employees for nearly three years.
-In the past, the CIO has chosen not to use any in-house or third-party email-based attack simulations and relied on the online training to educate employees.
-With most employees now working remotely, this is being reconsidered.
-Your team must use the available attack simulator feature to execute simulated attacks.
-Using the two spear phishing attacks, launch an attack targeting members of your team.
-After team members receive the emails, review the messages, and brief the team on identified items that should alert the recipient of danger.
-Be prepared to explain your findings to the CISO.
-Additionally, each one of the attack messages’ payloads should be triggered for the team to understand the simulated attack experience.
-The CISO is okay with the team creating their own templates or using the built-in templates.

-In addition to the goals above the following MUST also be met:
+**Scenario goal:**

+Your organisation is migrating from a third-party email protection platform to Exchange Online Protection (EOP) and Microsoft Defender for Office 365 (MDO).
+You have been tasked with achieving the following objectives:

 - The organization should be protected from malicious content in email attachments and files in SharePoint, OneDrive, and Microsoft Teams
+- URLs and their clicks should be trackable and scanned at the time of click.
-- Messages with attachments should be immediately delivered while the attachments are scanned.
+- Messages with attachments should be detonated in the cloud prior to any mail delivery.
-- Phishing thresholds should be set to at least 2.
+- Spam should only be available from the quarantine, which users can release.
-- Your users should receive spam notifications every 3 days.
+- Your users should receive quarantine notifications every 3 days.
-- Users should be protected from common attachment types.
+- Users should be protected from common attachment types but also MP3 and MP4 files.

-## Challenge 5 - Endpoint Management
+### Part 3 - Defender for Cloud Apps

 **Scenario goal:**
-The company has transitioned from the more traditional work-from-office approach to remote workers.
-Although working from home or working remotely gives employees more flexibility throughout the day, it does present additional security concerns for the company.
-The company cannot control the employee’s home network nor can it deny network access to other devices that may be present on someone’s home network.
-With the proliferation of IoT devices in homes, potential access vectors for bad actors to infiltrate company assets increases with every newly deployed smart device.

-Contoso is moving from their traditional on-premises based device hygiene and management system to their already licensed Microsoft Endpoint Manager integrated endpoint management platform.
-Microsoft Intune in Endpoint Manager will be used for the mobile device and application management of Windows, macOS, iOS, and Android devices.
-The initial focus will be on company purchased hardware that has been issued to the employees and Windows devices in particular.
-All Windows devices will eventually be enrolled in Microsoft Intune automatically.

-Allan Deyoung will be delivering the EndPoint Manager features so will need to be given appropriate permissions, including being a member of the Help Desk group.
-He will lead the team to help test the planned Windows devices’ automatic enrollment and compliance configurations before including all employees in automatic enrollment.

-Prior to launching simulated attacks, the CISO wants the team to integrate Microsoft Defender for Endpoint with Microsoft Intune as a mobile threat defense solution

-**General:**
-The profile should be assigned to the Windows 10 Enterprise and Windows 10 Professional OS editions: the approved Windows desktop operating systems in the company.
-Additional configuration settings do not need to be configured.

-The team must also create compliance and conditional access policies for Windows 10 devices in Endpoint Manager.
-The compliance policy will require Windows 10 devices to be at or under the machine risk score of High.
-If a device is not compliant, it should be marked as such immediately.
-The policy should be assigned to the testing group that Larry is a member of.

-The conditional access policy should control the testing groups access to Office 365 cloud apps when using modern authentication clients or legacy authentication clients.
-Access should require a device to be marked as compliant or when using multi-factor authentication.
-For now, the policy should only report violations and exclude non-Windows based devices.

-**Success Criteria:**
-- Enable automatic enrollment of Windows devices.
-- Enable Microsoft Defender for Endpoint with Intune.
-- Create a configuration profile to onboard devices into Microsoft Defender for Endpoint.
-- Create a compliance policy for Windows devices that enforces company compliance requirements.
-- Create an access control policy to protect Office 365 apps.
-- Enroll test laptop (ask coach to borrow one) in device management.
+Your organisation has never had a cloud access security broker (CASB) but are interested in using MDA to discover shadow IT and control the SaaS estate.
+Using MDA, you should work towards the following objectives:

+- If a new OAuth app with high level of permissions but low worldwide prevalence is added to the tenant, administrators should be alerted.
+- If a new file-sharing web app is detected on Windows 10 devices, it should be blocked until an administrator explicitly allows it.
+- If files with ransomware-like extensions are detected in OneDrive for Business or SharePoint Online, the uploading user should have their account access blocked.
+- If internal users access Office 365 web apps from BYOD devices, their sessions should block all downloads.
+- If guests access Office 365 web apps, their sessions should block all downloads unless they have a certificate issued by your organisation.

 Link to this repo - https://aka.ms/scs-sci-repo